ugummall/ugummall.github.io/_posts/2016-02-07-Hunter-Road-95-Batch.md

 title: "Hunter Road 95 Batch !"
 ---

-All of a sudden, we met after a long time on Jan 10, 2016 at [Osmania Univ Arts College](http://www.osmania.ac.in/ArtsCollege/).
+All of a sudden, we met after a long time (21 years ?) on Jan 10, 2016 at [Osmania Univ Arts College](http://www.osmania.ac.in/ArtsCollege/).

 <p>